LelsersLasers/Notes/Biology/All Class Notes.md

 ## Genetic code

 - The Triplet Code:
-    - Three-letter "words" on the RNA
+    - Three-letter "words" on the DNA
     - CODON: on mRNA
     - ANTICODON: on tRNA
         - Pattern that is the opposite of the codon on the mRNA